Beware of fake lookalike websites replicating ComBank Digital!

 Below are some other posts published on this theme.

-As reported in these notes, we have taken steps to investigate whether fraud has occurred and whether the bank’s officials involved are being questioned as suspects because the digital system used to process financial transactions at Commercial Bank is insecure.
+As reported in these posts, we have taken steps to investigate whether fraud has occurred and whether the bank’s officials involved are being questioned as suspects because the digital system used to process financial transactions at Commercial Bank is insecure.

 Explainer: